Coinbase vs Kraken for US Investors 2026: Which Crypto Exchange Actually Wins?

 - Investors who prioritize a clean, trustworthy US-regulated platform

-- Anyone who wants a simple mobile experience
+- Anyone who wants a straightforward mobile experience

 - Coinbase One subscribers who trade frequently